ductrinhhoang/Hyperledger-Indy-Education-Local/README.md

 ### Local Machine

 To stop the demo, go to the terminal window where you ran `docker-compose up`.
 If the logs are scrolling and/or you are not at the command prompt, hit `Ctrl-C`.
 Run the command `./manage down`.
 You should see a `Done` message as each of the 10 containers stops.
 Run the command `docker ps` to see that the containers have stopped.

-# Trouble Shooting

-> As issues are discovered by users of this demo, we'll add more troubleshooting instructions here.

-* The "validate" of the Government ID Credential for each of the Identities is often failing - displaying a large red "X".
-We're still investigating why that is happening in some cases but not others.